Statistical inference in two-stage observation models including algorithmic randomness: Introduction

-Specifically, we develop \emph{sub-randomization}, which relies on running the randomized algorithm once for a larger output size several times for a smaller output size---inspired by subsampling \citep{politis1994large,politis1999subsampling}.
+Specifically, we develop \emph{sub-randomization}, which relies on running the randomized algorithm once for a larger output size and several times for a smaller output size---inspired by subsampling \citep{politis1994large,politis1999subsampling}.
 We show that sub-randomization is valid as long as the output of the randomized algorithm has an arbitrary, possibly unknown, limiting distribution.
-In the special case where the limit distribution is known up to scale, we show how to use standard \emph{pivotal inference}.
+In the special case where the only unknown is the scale of the limit distribution, we show how to use \emph{pivotal inference}.
 If the limit distribution is normal, we further propose \emph{multi-run plug-in inference}, which runs the algorithm repeatedly for a given output size and estimates the covariance matrix of the output via a plug-in approach.

-In the alternative setting that the bias of the randomized algorithm is of a smaller order than its standard deviation, we propose \emph{multi-run aggregation}, which proceeds similarly to multi-run plug-in inference, but centers at the empirical mean of the outputs.
+In the alternative setting that the bias of the randomized algorithm is of a smaller order than its standard deviation, we propose \emph{multi-run aggregation}\footnote{Below we interchangeably use ``multi-run aggregation'' or ``multi-run aggregation inference'', as well as ``sub-randomization'' or ``sub-randomization inference'', and ``multi-run plug-in'' or ``multi-run plug-in inference''.}, which proceeds similarly to multi-run plug-in inference, but centers the estimated error distribution at the empirical mean of the outputs.

-To illustrate our framework, we study the fundamental problem of least squares regression, in the growing dimensional case.
-Considering a setting where the data is too large to be processed fully, we study two popular randomized numerical algorithms: \emph{sketch-and-solve} (or \emph{complete sketching}), where the features---covariates---and the outcome are projected simultaneously and least squares regression is performed afterwards; as well as \emph{partial sketching}, where only the features are projected when least squares is computed.
-We study random sketching matrices with i.i.d.~entries, as well as Haar sketches chosen uniformly over the set of partial orthogonal matrices.
-We show how to do statistical inference with these methods, by applying our framework.
+We illustrate our framework in various examples.
+For the fundamental problem of least squares regression in the growing dimensional case, we study two popular randomized numerical algorithms: \emph{sketch-and-solve} (or \emph{complete sketching}), where the features---covariates---and the outcome are projected simultaneously and least squares regression is performed afterwards; as well as \emph{partial sketching}, where only the features are projected when least squares is computed.
+For random sketching matrices with i.i.d.~entries, as well as Haar sketches chosen uniformly over the set of partial orthogonal matrices, we show how to do statistical inference by applying our framework.
+We also show how to apply our framework to iterative sketching.

+Moreover, we illustrate our methods in statistical inference via stochastic optimization, including stochastic gradient descent with Polyak-Ruppert averaging and stochastic heavy ball methods.
+Our methods show competitive results compared with existing methods, and in certain cases, provide new methodologies for inference, such as for stochastic heavy ball methods.